ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

 ## Handling certificate expiry
 {: #cert_expiry_mqoc_qm_certs}

-The IBM MQ on Cloud service will provide notifications in the service console user interface when IBM provided certificates near expiry.
+The {{site.data.keyword.mq_full}} service will provide notifications in the service console user interface when IBM provided certificates near expiry.
 If you wish to configure notification of certificate expiry via other channels such as Slack or PagerDuty then please use the IBM Cloud [Certificate Manager](https://cloud.ibm.com/docs/services/certificate-manager?topic=certificate-manager-about-certificate-manager) service.

 Within 30 and 14 days of expiry increasingly severe warnings are displayed in the queue manager list view and on the queue manager details pages.
 During this period TLS and AMS enabled MQ clients and connected queue managers will require their trust stores to be updated to include the new certificate.
 To download the new certificate from the service follow these steps: